delta6626/365-days-of-code/README.md

 - Day 34 ✅: Designed and implemented Untagged section, Pinned section and Recent section; UI tweaks
 - Day 35 ✅: Designed and implemented a greeting section, quick actions sectiion and a digital clock for the dashboard
 - Day 36 ✅: Designed and implemented a basic "User stats" section, "Motivation" section and pinned notes section in the dashboard.
 Still WIP.
+- Day 37 ✅: COmpleted the dashboard with dyamic user stats, refreshable motivational quotes powered by Quotable API, functional quick actions and a few UI tweaks

 ---